We may earn income from links in this post. Please read this Disclosure for details.

-Rome’s Termini neighbourhood is not only a terrific base for a vacation in Rome, it’s also an emerging food destination and one of the city’s most underpriced neighbourhoods.
+The Termini area of Rome is not only a terrific base for a vacation in Rome, it’s also an emerging food destination and one of the city’s most underpriced neighbourhoods.

-Perhaps I have a soft spot for offbeat ‘hoods, but after staying for several days in the Termini neighbourhood in northeast Rome, I think it is the best place to stay in Rome if you’re looking for convenience, a budget hotel in Rome and spectacular views.
-Avoiding it completely would be a big mistake.
+Perhaps I have a soft spot for offbeat ‘hoods (like my neighbourhood in Toronto), but after staying for several days in the Termini neighbourhood many times in recent years, I think it’s one of the best places to stay in Rome!

 For more things not to miss in Rome, read 3 Mistakes You Don’t Want to Make in Rome.

-1. Best Hotels with a View in Rome
+1. Best Hotel with a View in Rome – Bettoja Hotel Mediterraneo